jsk245/rl_snake/README.md

 For training the model, I would let the model play 16 games at a time with a 500 turn limit (I don't think this limit was actually used).
 During each game, I would use my model to calculate probabilities for moving in each direction (up, down, left, right).
-I would then randomly choose a direction using these probabilities, and I would take the gradient of the -log of the probability for the move chosen as described in the REINFORCE algorithm (watch video below for more info).
+I would then randomly choose a direction using these probabilities, and I would take the gradient of the -log of the probability for the move chosen as described in the REINFORCE algorithm (watch video in "Sources" section below for more info).
 I would record these gradients at each step along with the reward received.
-After finishing a game, for each step taken, I would scale the corresponding gradient by a weighted sum of all future rewards and then use this to update the parameters using gradient descent.
+After finishing a game, for each step taken, I would scale the corresponding gradient by a weighted sum of all future rewards and use this to update the parameters with gradient descent.

 ## Reinforcement Learning Implentation Details
 The information given to my model was a 6x6 grid of the game instead of the raw pixel values of the screen.
 This was done in an attempt to promote faster convergence,